In this article...

 When employees are stressed out financially, they’re less productive, their absences increase, their job satisfaction decreases, and their health can even be adversely affected.

 According to a 2022 PWC survey, financial issues have the most impact on employees’ mental health, which precipitates downstream effects on productivity and job satisfaction.
-Employees who say money problems have a severe negative effect on their mental health are six times more likely to say it affects their productivity.
+The report also found that employees who say money problems have a severe negative effect on their mental health are six times more likely to say it affects their productivity.
 Moreover, financial distress has a direct impact on job satisfaction — financially stretched employees are twice as likely to look for a new job.

 1. Evaluate employees’ needs

-Alternatively, perhaps a company’s current financial wellness tools are coming up short.
-The survey findings may reveal the ineffectiveness of current tools, especially if HR conducts a survey before and after launching a financial wellness resource.
-Survey results may point to potential gaps in current offerings and persistent, unaddressed employee needs.
+The survey findings may reveal the effectiveness of your current benefits, especially if you use the same survey questions to before and after launching a financial wellness perk.
+Survey results may also point to potential gaps in current offerings and persistent, unaddressed employee needs.

 2. Obtain leadership buy-in